drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Alter Stereochemistry

-The following is a simple example showing that a simple stereochemical change can lead to molecules with very different biological properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/alter-stereochemistry-4bba43ec'><i class='fa fa-play' aria-hidden='true'></i></button>The following is a simple example showing that a simple stereochemical change can lead to molecules with very different biological properties.
 Cis-platin is an active compound used to treat cancer; trans-platin, although very similar is completely inactive.
 *[nce]: New Chemical Entity: a compound not previously described.